How to choose the right cutting board for your kitchen

 Storage racks: For heavier cutting boards like wood or plastic cutting boards that you can’t hang, storage racks help keep them standing securely and give the board space to dry thoroughly between uses.

-Board brushes: These are great to quickly and thoroughly clean cutting boards so you can clean out any grooves and cracks to prevent bacteria build up.
+Cleaning brushes: Specifically designed, board brushes are great to quickly and thoroughly clean cutting boards so you can clean out any grooves and cracks to prevent bacteria build up.

 The Final Cut: Deciding on the Best Foodservice Cutting Boards for You